n2kia4/rere_validator/README.md

 Custom validator for ActiveModel.

-Provides regex and reserved words to username.
+Provide regex and reserved words validation for username.

 ## Installation